combobulativedesigns/gptwntranslator/README.md

 ## Capabilities

-- Scraping Japanese web novels from Soyetsu.
+- Scraping Japanese web novels from Syosetu.
 - Translating Japanese text to English using OpenAI's advanced AI models.
 - Generating epub files for the translated content.
 - Customizable translation by specifying chapters or sub-chapters.